giorgia-amici/teamAidZ/README.md

 ###Future implementation
 - Use the twitter API for notifying students and candidates
+- Use the twitter API to have manage date regarding: time of response, general trend regarding the replies per contituency.
 - The server itself is quite trivial although there are some aspects (like storage) I would like to implement.
 - Use Protractore for E2E tests and implement unit tests.